-At The Big Phone Store, we happily buy your old electronics, so we can refurbish it and sell it on to get a second, third or even a fourth life.
+At The Big Phone Store we happily buy your old electronics so that we can refurbish them and sell them on so that they get a second, third or even fourth life.

 As a result, the prices we offer for these phones are a flat rate and we happily pay the full amount if your old device matches the criteria.
 A list of the criteria is linked below

 This slightly changes when we buy back your broken phones.
 As we have no way of guaranteeing what issues may come with a broken phone, we offer an ‘up to’ price.

 We cannot predict the issues to be found in a broken phone and therefore we do not offer a flat price.
 Instead, we offer an ‘up to’ amount.
 The ‘up to’ amount is based on several factors, such as labour costs, marketing, postage, etc. ‘Up to’ amounts also consider the number of faults we could potentially find in a phone, and some issues cost more than others.